vshymanskyy/OpenWRT-Espruino-packages/README.md

 # OpenWRT-Espruino-packages
-Espruino package for OpenWRT
+Espruino v1.94 package for OpenWRT

-Espruino version: 1.94

 ## Build from source